- A keypad is a keyless access control system that lets you control who can and cannot enter a building or room.

 - What is keypad access control?

-- How does a keypad work?
+- How does an access control keypad work?

 - Keypads compared to other access control systems